 3.9 LTI ratios on new mortgages have been rising in the UK in recent years (Chart 1).
 To the extent that lenders' underwriting standards permit, further increases in house prices relative to incomes would likely see a continuation of this trend.
 Two scenarios help illustrate this possibility.
-The 'central' scenario is consistent with the Monetary Policy Committee's forecast in the May Inflation Report, while the 'upside' scenario illustrates one possible upside risk in the UK in the early 2000s.
+The 'central' scenario is consistent with the Monetary Policy Committee's forecast in the May Inflation Report, while the 'upside' scenario illustrates one possible upside risk in which momentum in the mortgage market evolves in a manner similar to patterns seen in the UK in the early 2000s.